In 2016, Publicity-Shy Infiniti Outsold Tesla 3:1

 Infiniti's decline came from the "rest of world" which appears to be a combination of Russia/Eastern Europe and the Middle East.
 No surprise there.

-But overall, Infiniti selling 230,000 units made it 3 times as large as Tesla in 2016.
+But overall, Infiniti selling 230,000 units made it three times as large as Tesla in 2016.
 Did CNBC report this?
 Did anyone else?
 I didn't think so either.

-The U.S. was up 4% for Infiniti, which still meant the slightest decline in Infiniti's sales percentage for the U.S. - globally it was up 7% - so how did Infiniti's U.S. sales break down in 2016?
+The U.S. was up 4% for Infiniti, which still meant the slightest decline in its sales percentage for the U.S. - globally it was up 7% - so how did its U.S. sales break down in 2016?

 |